EvaMaeRey/ggplot2-extension-cookbook/README.md

 primarily analytic role (West Point, Fall 2020) — where the volume of analysis was simply higher and turn around times faster — I felt the problem much more acutely.
-(Overnight, I went from weak preference for geom\_col - to strong preference for geom\_bar\!)
+(Overnight, I went from weak preference for geom_col - to strong preference for geom_bar!)
 Extension seemed to offer the solution to the problem, and I was more motivated than ever to figure extension out in my analyst role.

 I experienced about a year of failure and frustration when first